 Warm spices and naturally sweet butternut squash make this soup the quintessential comforting fall appetizer.
-Serve it as a precursor to our Clean Eating Holiday Menu, or serve as a light winter dinner with a fresh green salad and wheat dinner rolls.
+Serve as a light winter dinner with a fresh green salad and wheat dinner rolls.
 If desired, make this dish ahead by roasting the squash and prepping through pureeing the day before.
 Reheat gently and add yogurt before serving.

-- 6 medium butternut squash, halved, seeded and roasted until soft
+- 6 butternut squash medium, halved, seeded and roasted until soft

 - 3 tablespoons butter